chrnolte/places-conus/docs/data/parcels.rst

 .. note::

    We obtained all tax assessor data from `ZTRAX <https://www.zillow.com/research/ztrax/>`_ (see :ref:`Transactions`).

-   We had to delete it on Sep 30, 2023, as per our data license with Zillow.

-   Tax assessor attributes will not be part of the PLACES-FMV (CONUS) data release.
+We had to delete it on Sep 30, 2023.
+Tax assessor attributes are not part of the PLACES-FMV (CONUS) data release.

 .. attribute:: mv_b_za